illusion0001/orbisunjailed/cheats.md

 ## Offline Cheats

- * **You will need internet connection the first time, then the website will load without one**Jailbreak your PS4 using GoldHEN.
+ * **You will need internet connection the first time, then the website will load without one**
+ * Jailbreak your PS4 using GoldHEN.
  * For the game you want cheats take note of the game version.
 You can see the version by hitting Options button from the controller, then selecting Information.
  * Launch the game.
-After it completely loads, hit the PS button on your controller and **KEEP IT RUNNING/DO NOT CLOSE APPLICATION**
+After it completely loads, hit the PS button on your controller to go to the homescreen and **KEEP IT RUNNING/DO NOT CLOSE APPLICATION**
  * Open Internet Browser, then navigate to the following website (on your PS4): http://karo218.ir/PS4TRAINER/index.html
  * The site will begin to cache.
 Wait until it's completely done.
  * From now on you can disconnect the PS4 from internet.
 Close and reopen the internet browser.